linkfast/exengine/README.md

 2. Create an instance launcher

-    Create an `index.php` file in the root of the folder exposed to the HTTP server, and include there `vendor.php` if using `composer` or the `CoreX.php` file.
+    Create an `index.php` file in the root of the folder exposed to the HTTP server, and include there `vendor.php` if using `composer` or the `exengine.php` file.

     ```php
     <?php